EmpowerCaptial/pmu-pro/DEPLOYMENT.md

    - **Value**: Your actual value
    - **Environment**: Select `Production`, `Preview`, and `Development`

+> **Important**: After adding environment variables, redeploy your project for changes to take effect.

 ### 3. Database Setup for Production

 #### **Option A: Vercel Postgres (Recommended)**